Brian-J-Moe/vitalBayes/README.md

 ### 2. Probit Link for Threshold Models

-Both birth and maturity models use a probit link function rather than the more common logit.
+Both birth and maturity models use a probit link function rather than the more commonly used logit.
 The probit link assumes that underlying developmental readiness is normally distributed across individuals.
 An individual transitions (births or matures) when this latent readiness crosses a threshold.

 **Why probit?**

 - **Biological interpretation:** Normal variation in developmental readiness is biologically plausible
 - **Consistent reporting:** The transition width ($x_{95}$ − $x_{05}$) has units